lobaro/iot/docs/firmware/app-nrf9160-wmbus/configuration-parameter.md

 :::

 :::info[Alternative endpoints]
+For this firmware the Lobaro IoT platform is mandatory.
+Other products may have options for additional endpoints, e.g. direct **MQTT** communication.
-Other endpoints, e.g. direct **MQTT**, may be available in some products.
-Refer to the product specific documentation and/or contact Lobaro for details.
+Please refer to the product specific documentation and/or contact Lobaro for details on this topic.
 :::

 ---